Kanaka Bar Band: zuminstm e tmíxʷ kt ƛ̓əq̓ƛ̓áq̓tn̓ Indigenous Protected and Conserved Area (IPCA)

-The project
+The Initiative

-This project will play a catalytic role in our broader provincial efforts to protect endangered old-growth forests in BC through the OGSI because it will serve as an end-to-end, scalable model that can be replicated in other communities.
+This project will play a catalytic role in our broader provincial efforts to protect endangered old-growth forests in BC through the OGSI because it will serve as an end-to-end, scalable conservation financing model that can be replicated in other communities.

 Our Support